RazanAlzahrani1/VideoGames_Regression/README.md

 # Video Games linear regression models

 ### Abstract:
-The goal of the project is to extract data from website and to get the rate depending on vote.
+The goal of the project is to extract data from website and to predict the rate depending on vote.

 ### Design:
 This project is one of the T5 Data Science Boot Camp requirements the data provided by imdb website.
-The problem is we want to get the rates depending on vote, To solve this problem, we need to answer this questions:
+The problem is we want to predict the rates depending on vote, To solve this problem, we need to answer this questions:

 Q1.
-What is the features in the data set?
+What is the features in the website?

 Q2. what is the number of rate?